-The problem is exacerbated by the fact that although charters must be included in conversations about bond issues, they are often not included in district bond requests.
-Thus, despite assistance from the Charter School Capital Construction Fund, charter schools find themselves in a uniquely challenging position because they must pay for their own facilities out of their allotted perpupil revenue-per-pupil revenue that may already be lower due to a lack of access to mill levy override money.
-Traditional public schools do not face this challenge, as their school facilities are typically funded at the district level using general fund money, certificates of participation (COPs), or voter-approved bond issues.
-On average, Colorado charter schools spend more than \$700 perpupil from operating revenue on facilities-related costs.
+A challenge that persists is the fact that although charters must be included in conversations about bond issues, they are often not included in district bond requests.
+Thus, despite assistance from the Charter School Capital Construction Fund, charter schools find themselves in a uniquely challenging position because they must pay for their own facilities out of their allotted per-pupil revenue.
+Traditional public schools do not face this challenge, as their school facilities are funded at the district level using general